-THE favourable reports brought to England by Captain Cook on his return from the voyage in the "Endeavour," directed the attention of the British Government towards the possibility of founding a settlement in Australia.
+LTHOUGH the existence of the "Great Southern Continent" had been proved by previous explorers of various nationalities now years before Captain Cook re-discovered the Eastern coast in 1, 0, it was not until the return of this navigator from his famous crosse in the "Endeavour" that the attention of the British Government was directed towards the possibility of founding a settlement in the new land.
 The loss of the North American colonies by their successful rebellion made it an imperative necessity that some fresh outlet should be found for the disposal of the criminal population; but, besides this, there seems ample proof that the idea of colonial expansion was at that time strong in the minds of the British people.